Ghayathi

 Ghayathi is situated 250 km from the city of Abu Dhabi and 20 km from the coast.
 The principal road is E15, which connects the town with the E11 near Ruwais in the north, and Aradah in the Liwa Oasis in the south.
 Another road leads to Madinat Zayed.

+History

+Ghayathi had a population of 14,022 in a 2005 census.